vyos/vyos-documentation/docs/configuration/firewall/index.rst

 .. opcmd:: show firewall [name | ipv6name] <name>

-   This command will give an overview about a single rule-set
+   This command will give an overview of a single rule-set.

 .. opcmd:: show firewall [name | ipv6name] <name> statistics